wangonya/wangonya.com/content/blog/join-typo.md

 So the query works fine but the results would be incorrect.

-This is one merit of syntax highlighting I've never really thought about until now.
+This is one benefit of syntax highlighting I've never really thought about until now.
 The only reason I noticed this quickly was by seeing `LEFFT` wasn't highlighted as I expected.
-The results of the query looked fine at first glance so this would have definitely bit me somewhere down the line if it got to production.
+The results of the query looked fine at first glance so this would have definitely bitten me somewhere down the line if it got to production.